AntonGrekov/JavaScript-WTFs-Personal-Collection/README.md

 </details>

 ## Item 8
-How doesn
-  dot notation work in JavaScript
-  , what type of object it returns ?
+How doesn dot notation work in JavaScript, what type of object it returns ?
 Explain why following example won't work as expected:
 ```javascript
 let obj, method;